goliatone/menagerie/README.md

 ### Grunt Tasks

 There are several custom grunt tasks:
-* db:setup:*
+* db:manage:*
 * menagerie:*

-Under the hood both uses sails, we can reuse the same _connection_ configurations without having them duplicated in the _tasks/config_ directory.
+Under the hood both tasks load Sails configuration, so we can reuse the same _connection_ options without having to duplicate them in the _tasks/config_ directory.

 This also means that we can use [envset][envset] to manage connection environmental variables: